swiftlang/swift-evolution/proposals/0065-collections-move-indices.md

     `CountableClosedRange<T>`.
 These types can be folded into `Range` and `ClosedRange` when Swift acquires conditional conformance capability.

-We also introduce three new protocols:

-* `RangeProtocol`
-* `HalfOpenRangeProtocol`
-* `ClosedRangeProtocol`

-These protocols mostly exist facilitate implementation-sharing among the range types, and would seldom need to be implemented outside the standard library.

 ### The Associated `Indices` Type